-48601 Mechanical Vibration and Measurement6cp; Forms of attendance, mode of delivery and assessment requirements in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
-Consequently, the Subject Outline information for this subject has changed.
-Details of the changes are published in an addendum to the Subject Outline which is available on UTSOnline/Canvas.
+48601 Mechanical Vibration and Measurement6cp; Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Requisite(s): 48640 Machine Dynamics AND 48660 Dynamics and Control

 Students are expected to have a well-established understanding of the dynamics of particles and rigid bodies.
 Students should also have a fundamental understanding of theories pertaining to the vibration of damped and undamped single degree of freedom systems and undamped two degree of freedom systems.

 This subject builds upon the fundamentals of mechanical system dynamics and introduces advanced topics in vibration analysis and measurement, and their applications to real engineering problems.
 Students are introduced to advanced topics in rigid and flexible body modelling and analysis of mechanical systems with both analytical, numerical and experimental approaches.
 Laboratory and project work forms a significant proportion of in-class activities, in which students become proficient in the techniques of data acquisition, vibration testing, measurement, and signal processing.
 Experimental results are used for modelling the dynamic characteristics of physical systems, and for testing the performance of vibration control and monitoring systems.
 Case studies are used to show that practical applications to technical engineering problems also need to be considered within a wider social or commercial context.

 Autumn session, City campus

 Spring session, City campus

 Information to assist with determining the applicable fee type can be found at Understanding fees.

 - Commonwealth-supported students: view subject fees at Fees Search: Commonwealth-supported